 Climate change, mass migration and AI are just some of the most urgent challenges facing the world today.
 Now, thanks to a new PPE programme, Regent’s students will be equipped with skills to tackle these challenges, and more, on their journey to becoming future leaders.

-The new BA (Hons) Philosophy, Politics & Economics is an interdisciplinary, practical programme that fosters skills in critical thinking, argumentation and negotiation, and knowledge in geopolitics, business ethics and non-Western worldviews.
+The new BA (Hons) Philosophy, Politics & Economics is a single Honours cross-disciplinary, practical programme that fosters skills in critical thinking, argumentation and negotiation, and knowledge in geopolitics, business ethics and non-Western worldviews.

 ‘It is our deep conviction that education must form well-rounded citizens who are equipped to face the global challenges of today.
 This PPE programme bridges the gap between theory and practice, by focusing on the skills young leaders will need to address real-world issues,’ said Course Leader Dr Ana-Maria Pascal.